-At 3:30PM (UK time) on Tuesday 3rd August join artist Derric Van Rensburg for this in-depth look at comparing two iconic mediums - watercolour and acrylic.
-A 2-3 hour workshop, broadcast live from South Africa.
+Join artist Derric Van Rensburg for this in-depth look at comparing two iconic mediums - watercolour and acrylic.
+A 2-3 hour workshop, broadcast live from South Africa on 17 August 2021.
 Visit our video library after the event to purchase or visit Derric's shop here.

 Scroll down for reference photos and recommended materials

 As a celebrated acrylic artist, most people don't know that Derric started out as a successful watercolourist.

 This workshop will focus on painting a portrait of a Himba woman, in both watercolour and acrylic mediums on watercolour paper.
 It will focus on the contrast of light and shadows using both watercolour and acrylic with extra tips and tricks being revealed.
 The workshop will also include a colour mixing tutorial.

 You can choose to paint along in watercolour, acrylic or both and will learn the positives and negatives of both.
 We want to challenge your preconceptions and inspire you to think differently.
 Prepare to have fun!

 Preparation: no preparation is needed; however, you are welcome to sketch out the face (side by side or on two separate sheets of paper) in pencil beforehand.